Passw/Gypsum-Emacs-in-Scheme/README.md

 ## How to hack

-Start a Scheme REPL as described above, but before running the main program, run the test suite:
+Start a Scheme REPL as described above, but instead of running the main program or the `./elisp-tests.scm` program, instead run the test
+suite:

 ```scheme
 (load "./run-tests.scm")
 ```

+Unlike the `./elisp-tests.scm` program, the `./run-tests.scm` ensures the exported symbols in each library all behave as expected.
+Before you change anything, make sure you keep a log of which tests have passed and which have failed, if any.

 Whenever you make a change to the source code of a Scheme library, be sure to run the tests for that library.
 The tests in `./run-tests.scm`